Packaging a .NET Framework Assembly for COM

 Type library inclusion

 Most types require a type library when consumed by a COM application.
 You can generate a type library or have COM developers perform this task.
-The Windows Software Development Kit (SDK) provides the following options for generating a type library:
+The Windows SDK provides the following options for generating a type library:

 Regardless of the mechanism you choose, only public types defined in the assembly you supply are included in the generated type library.